-A 2020 analysis by Global Workplace Analytics showed that about 56 percent of the current workforce in the United States does the sort of work that could be done partially or wholly at home.
+A 2020 analysis by Global Workplace Analytics showed that about 56 percent of the current workforce in the United States does the sort of remote work that could be done partially or wholly at home permanently.

 One grueling year later, the Coronavirus pandemic has turned that possibility into a pressing reality, and many employees who’ve been working remotely say they don’t want to go back.
 In fact, a Gallup poll conducted in March of 2021 showed that roughly three in five workers now working remotely don’t want to work in the office full time again.
 And COVID exposure isn’t the only reason.
 Eliminating commutes and increased work/life flexibility are top reasons that the workforce is keeping close to home.

 Is your operation ready for the “Next Normal” that a true distributed workforce could bring?

 For many companies that could lead to about 35 percent of the workforce being home or “floating” workers.
 Still more workers may not have set desks as they work freely around company campuses, or travel to satellite offices.
 And many companies have decided to ditch formal headquarters offices altogether, including this who’s who list of tech companies that have declared themselves a “remote first” organization.

 While most IT organizations were able to cobble together laptops and Zoom protocols to accommodate the sudden, total shift to long-term hybrid/remote models, work post-pandemic will require more complex tech infrastructure.